-Both the high and the short-term side effects of cocaine use pass quickly and can lead the user to use many times over a short period.
-Users may get high, then use repeatedly within a span of just a few hours.
+Both the high and the short-term side effects of cocaine use pass quickly and can lead the user to use it many times over a short period.
+Users may get high, then use it repeatedly within a span of just a few hours.

-When the body and brain are coming down from several hours or several days of a cocaine binge, the body is not only exhausted from processing cocaine – its also exhausted from the lack of sleep experienced during cocaine use.
+When the body and brain are coming down from several hours or several days of a cocaine binge, the body is not only exhausted from processing cocaine – it’s also exhausted from the lack of sleep experienced during cocaine use.
 Basic levels of functioning may feel nearly impossible as the body recovers and works to get back to normal during a crash.

 There are many different ways that people use cocaine.
 Some people inhale cocaine through the nose.
 The drug can also be taken orally, either by rubbing cocaine in powder form on the gums or by swallowing it.
 When the drug is crystallized into crack, or when cocaine is in freebase form, it can be smoked.
 Lastly, cocaine can be dissolved in water, heated, and then injected into a vein.
 Injecting cocaine and smoking crack are the fastest ways to create an intense high.

 Some people find that the enhanced sense of self-esteem they feel when using cocaine makes it easier to enjoy themselves in social situations.
-Over time, people may feel that they arent able to have fun when theyre out with friends or in other social situations unless they use cocaine.
+Over time, people may feel that they aren’t able to have fun when they’re out with friends or in other social situations unless they use cocaine.

 The effects of cocaine set in nearly instantly after the drug is ingested.
 Effects can include a sense of euphoria, happiness, and pleasure, increased mental alertness, extreme energy, increased desire to talk and socialize, and dilated pupils.

 In addition to using cocaine to experience a greater sense of comfort and extroversion in social settings, some people also use cocaine to increase their productivity.
 Cocaine use is sometimes used by people who need to stay awake for long periods at work, especially if they operate heavy machinery or work in situations where staying alert is a safety issue.

 People who become addicted to cocaine may find that they’re struggling to keep up with the level of productivity that they achieve when they’re high.
-They may feel that they need to be high to meet the expectations theyve set for themselves socially or at work, and it can be hard to admit to themselves and others that things have spiraled out of control.
+They may feel that they need to be high to meet the expectations they’ve set for themselves socially or at work, and it can be hard to admit to themselves and others that things have spiraled out of control.

 When cocaine is ingested, it stops the brain from getting rid of dopamine.
-Normally, when the brain gets a surge of dopamine (from activities like eating, having sex, listening to music, sleeping, etc.) its quickly processed.
-The good feeling associated with the positive action doesnt last for long.
+Normally, when the brain gets a surge of dopamine (from activities like eating, having sex, listening to music, sleeping, etc.) it’s quickly processed.
+The good feeling associated with the positive action doesn’t last for long.
 Cocaine makes the feeling produced by dopamine last for a much longer time.

 Dopamine plays a role in emotions, motivation, and rewards.
-Long-term use of cocaine can cause changes in the brain that interfere with how dopamine is processed.5 This means that it can be difficult for people who have used cocaine for a long time to experience positive emotions on their own.
+Long-term use of cocaine can cause changes in the brain that interfere with how dopamine is processed.
+This means that it can be difficult for people who have used cocaine for a long time to experience positive emotions on their own.

-Sometimes, users are accustomed to a dose of cocaine thats been mixed with a non-drug substance, like baking soda.
-This can result in the user being unaware of the amount of cocaine theyre using.
+Sometimes, users are accustomed to a dose of cocaine that’s been mixed with a non-drug substance, like baking soda.
+This can result in the user being unaware of the amount of cocaine they’re using.
 If they use their typical amount of cocaine and the substance happens to have a higher cocaine concentration than usual, they could easily overdose.

-In addition to the risk of ingesting unknown substances, cocaine use carries several health risks on its own, including impaired cognitive function that can impact decision making and ability to perform motor tasks, hyperthermia (high body temperature), stroke, seizure, acute coronary syndrome, and/or severe high blood pressure.
+In addition to the risk of ingesting unknown substances, cocaine use carries several health risks on its own, including impaired cognitive function that can impact decision-making and ability to perform motor tasks, hyperthermia (high body temperature), stroke, seizure, acute coronary syndrome, and/or severe high blood pressure.

 People who smoke crack may experience a condition known as crack lung.
 Symptoms include labored breathing, coughing up blood, fever, and respiratory failure.
 People who snort cocaine regularly may experience damage to the nasal cavity, chronic runny nose and sinus issues, and loss of their sense of smell.

 Injecting cocaine is incredibly dangerous, due to the combination of an increased risk of overdose and the risks associated with intravenous drug use.
-People who use intravenous drugs are at high risk for skin infections, abscesses, HIV, hepatitis, and endocardidits.7
+People who use intravenous drugs are at high risk for skin infections, abscesses, HIV, hepatitis, and endocarditis.

 I am forever grateful to have had this experience.
 I would recommend anyone who wanted help to come here.
 This place literally saved my life.
 I have overcome so many obstacles that always stood in the way of my recovery.
 It’s not just because I was ready… the approaches the therapists use come from an empathetic, compassionate, and understanding place.
 They were able to hold the mirror up and help guide me through making solid changes.